CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/capital-projects.md

 - text_block:
   - title: Imagine Boston 2030
     body: >
       Mayor Walsh’s $2.4 billion Imagine Boston FY19-23 capital plan will make critical investments in the City’s infrastructure in every Boston neighborhood, guided by Imagine Boston 2030 and the schools, streets, arts, climate and resilience plans under its umbrella. <blockquote>More than 14,000 residents have shaped Imagine Boston 2030 by articulating the challenges Boston faces, setting goals for the city in 2030, and generating ideas about policies and investments to help achieve these goals.</blockquote>
 - text_col_2:
   - col: >
       <h5>Ambitious initiatives</h5>
       <p>An ambitious set of initiatives form the foundation of the Imagine Boston 2030 plan.
 Taken together, these initiatives will support Boston's dynamic economy and improve quality of life for residents by:
         <ul>
-          <li>encouraging affordability;</li>
+          <li>Encouraging affordability;</li>
-          <li>increasing access to opportunity;</li>
+          <li>Increasing access to opportunity;</li>
-          <li>promoting a healthy environment; and</li>
+          <li>Promoting a healthy environment; and</li>
-          <li>guiding investment in the public realm.</li>
+          <li>Guiding investment in the public realm</li>
         </ul>
   - col: >
       <h5>Imagine Boston Capital Plan</h5>
-      <p>In FY18, Mayor Walsh launched the Imagine Boston Capital Plan to move
+      <p>Last Year, Mayor Walsh launched the Imagine Boston Capital Plan to move
       Boston residents’ priorities from idea to action, and invest in creating the city Bostonians imagine for the future.
-Under the Imagine Boston 2030 umbrella, the City is investing deeply in the core goals of BuildBPS, Go Boston 2030, Boston Creates, and Climate Ready Boston.
+This year, under the Imagine Boston 2030 umbrella, the City is investing deeply in the core goals of BuildBPS, Go Boston 2030, Boston Creates, and Climate Ready Boston.
 An estimated 84% of the investment in the FY19-23 Capital Plan is aligned with the City’s planning efforts:</p>